SmokiesScribe/next-available/readme.txt

 The Next Available plugin connects to external services to display the most up to date information based on your calendars.

-### Google Calendar (Optional)
+### Google Calendar

 If enabled, the Google Calendar integration is used to retrieve your most up to date calendar information.
 When the Google Calendar integration is active:

-- The user’s IP address and browser information are transmitted to Google for validation.
+- The user’s IP address and browser information may be transmitted to Google as part of the OAuth authentication process.
 - Google may set cookies or track user interactions as outlined in their [Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).
+- The plugin only accesses calendar data that the user explicitly grants permission to through the Google OAuth consent screen.
+- Users can disconnect their Google account at any time, which revokes access and deletes stored tokens.

+### Proxy Server (Optional)

+This plugin uses a separate proxy server at https://buddyclients.com to securely manage Google OAuth token exchanges and refreshes.
+The proxy server:

+- Handles all sensitive operations involving the Google client ID and client secret to prevent exposure of these credentials in the plugin or user browsers.
+- Acts as an intermediary between your WordPress site and Google’s OAuth servers, ensuring secure token management.
-- reCAPTCHA is used only for form security and does not collect additional user data beyond what is required for spam prevention.
+- Does not store or log any user personal data beyond what is necessary to facilitate authentication and token refresh.
-- Users can enable or disable the reCAPTCHA integration through the plugin settings.
-When disabled, no data is transmitted to Google.
-- The reCAPTCHA integration is disabled by default.
+- Helps comply with security best practices by isolating sensitive credentials away from the plugin codebase.
+- For more information, see our [Privacy Policy](https://buddyclients.com/nextav-privacy) and [Terms of Service](https://buddyclients.com/terms).

+Advanced users can choose to opt out of using the default proxy server and instead configure their own Google API credentials directly within the plugin settings.

 == Requirements ==